DigiChanges/nexp-docs/docs/documentation/02-intro.md

 Common structures found within this project are:

-- Basic authentication and authorization.
+- Keycloak authentication and authorization.
 - Filesystem with minIO, 100% S3 compatible.
 - Basic push Notification and Email.
-- TypeORM, MikroORM and Mongoose Integration.
+- MikroORM and Mongoose Integration.
-- Express and Koa integration.
+- Koa integration.
 - Business logic independent of the HTTP and persistence libraries.
-- Esbuild compiler.

 ## Docs